-after rounding of the result of this calculation to the nearest grosz (half of a grosz will be rounded up).
+after rounding of the result of this calculation to the nearest 0,01 PLN (rounded up).

 - In the case where the publication of the WIBOR benchmark is ceased completely, the fallback clause will be applicable to the fixing of the interest rate on debt instruments.
-In the first step, WIRON is designated as a replacement rate for WIBOR, while at the same time the data used for calculating interest is adjusted (the formula itself for calculating interest does not change), in accordance with the following assumptions: - Instead of WIBOR read on the Interest Rate Fixing Day we are changing to WIRON compound rate with 5-business-day lookback with observation period shift i.e. the observation period starts 5 business days before the beginning of the interest period; - Because of the change of the moment of determining the Base Rate, certain definitions have been adjusted e.g. the definition of the Interest Rate Fixing Date.
-In individual terms and conditions of issue there may be a need, however, to adjust other definitions as well.
+In the first step, WIRON is designated as a replacement rate for WIBOR, while at the same time the data used for calculating interest is adjusted (the formula itself for calculating interest does not change), in accordance with the following assumptions: - Instead of WIBOR read on the Interest Rate Fixing Date we are changing to the WIRON compound rate with 5-business-day lookback with observation period shift i.e. the observation period starts 5 business days before the beginning of the interest period; - Because of the change of the moment of determining the Base Rate, certain definitions have been adjusted e.g. the definition of the Interest Rate Fixing Date.
+In individual terms and conditions of issuance there may be a need, however, to adjust other definitions as well.